"

 • Welcoming Language and Tone: The language and tone used in a syllabus significantly impact students’ perceptions and engagement.
 Using welcoming, respectful, and encouraging language can foster a positive classroom climate, making students feel more comfortable and motivated to engage with the course.

-• Centering Around Student Learning: Shifting the focus from what the course will teach to what the student can learn helps create a more student-focused and inclusive classroom atmosphere.
+• Centering Around Student Learning: Shifting the focus from what the course will teach to what the student can learn helps create a more student-focused and inclusive atmosphere.
 This approach involves providing clear information, using inclusive language, and emphasizing the learning process and useful skills students can gain.

 • Policies for Inclusiveness: Establishing and implementing inclusive policies, guided by legal frameworks like the ADA and anti-discrimination laws, is crucial for promoting equity and accessibility.
 Institutions should support inclusivity through diversity initiatives and align course structures and assessments with these policies to reflect their commitment to inclusivity.